fbpx

 CAMP AFRO FOLI ACTIVITIES

 • Djembe Drumming – One of the most popular West African instruments.
-The djembe is a hand drum with three fundamental sounds but a million (that’s a guess) ways to play them.
-There will be several workshops each day for different skill levels.
+The djembe is a hand drum with three fundamental sounds, but a million (that’s a guess) ways to play them.
+There will be workshops each day and all skill levels are welcome.

 • Dundun Dance – Like to drum and dance at the same time?
 Then this is the class for you!
 Move around your drum with funky dance moves and invigorating drum rhythms!
 Drums are provided and workshop will be to live drumming.